tarek-kothdiwala/IndianaTechBaseball/README.md

 ## Azure Well-Architected Framework
 #### Reliability
+- My services are quite reliable since I have made many Geo-redundant services, which provide high availability and durability for hosting data and the application implemented.
+This ensures that it will be reliable even in the event of an outage, where data is synchronously replicated in the primary region and also asynchronously replicated to a secondary region that is far away.
 #### Security
+- My services are quite secure since my SQL Database, Server, and connection string all have credentials to gain access to them.
+The web page is also quite secure since it is running on HTTPS (Hypertext Transfer Protocol Secure).
+This allows for a very protected and confiedntial user expereince when acessing the web app but also against those who intend to do malicious things.
 #### Cost Optimization
+- I have managed my costs very effectively for the value being delivered.
+For my SQL Database/Server, I have an estimated monthly cost of $4.99/month using the Basic service tier due to the less demanding workload.
+For my app service/app service plan, I am currently using the Free pricing tier, which allows for up to 1 GB memeory and 60 mins/day compute at no charge, which is great for the minimal workload on the web app service.
 #### Operational Excellence
+- In terms of the operational excellence side of things, the services and processes I have implemented creates an envornment where the applications running remain in production.
+They are very reliable and predictable since it is using a simple two-tier model with not many moving parts.
+Nothing really slows down any of the processes with the resources I have deployed for this project.
 #### Performance Efficiency
+ - The performance efficiency is great for the computing power that need to be done between the SQL side of things as well as the front-end web app service side.
+It takes very little computer power to run what I am running - mainly filling tables of data from different sources (web app and SQL Database).
+The entire project is quite efficient in its performance and has the ability to be edited or even torn down and republished perfectly at a moments notice.
 ## Futute Revisions
+ - For the future revisions, I would add functionality to the add pitcher, edit, and delete buttons and brush up on my HTML codding experience by being able to have the public user-editable and writable data from the SQL database within the web app.
+If I had more time I would have experimented with this and did additonal research on how to make this work in order to update the back-end SQL database using the front-end web app like originally envisioned.
+ - I would also like to make it more asthetically appealing by adding logos, sponsors, ads, etc. into the web page and not just have it entirelly a functional web page but more appealing and enjoyable to view for the user.
+ - Additionally, to make the website more complete in nature, I would add a schedule that would also link to a SQL database with the entire season schedule with the ability to edit scores and results of games.